CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Special Marking for Certain Articles

-- Special Marking for Containers
+- Special Marking Exceptions for Souvenirs

-- Special Marking for Pipes and Pipe Fittings
+- Marking for Pipes and Pipe Fittings

-- Special Marking for Manholes and Parts
+- Marking for Manholes and Parts

 - Special Labeling Requirements